Jay Wexler

 Biography

 Professor Jay Wexler has taught at Boston University School of Law since 2001.
-He earned tenure in 2007 and was awarded the Michael Melton Award for Excellence in Teaching at the law school in 2009.
-Professor Wexler’s scholarship focuses on church-state law, constitutional law, environmental law, and marijuana law.
+His scholarship focuses on church-state law, constitutional law, environmental law, and marijuana law.
 His articles, essays, and reviews have been published in the BYU Law Review, George Washington Law Review, Georgetown Law Journal, Minnesota Law Review, Texas Law Review, Vanderbilt Law Review, Washington University Law Review, and William and Mary Law Review, among other places.

 Wexler speaks on church-state and other constitutional issues across the United States and internationally.
-In the fall of 2022, he spent six weeks as a visiting scholar at the Jigme Singye Wangchuck School of Law, the first and only law school in the Kingdom of Bhutan.
-In 2014, Wexler taught US Constitutional Law on a Fulbright Fellowship at the University of Buenos Aires.
-He has previously taught constitutional civil liberties at the University of Lyon 3 and church-state law on a Fulbright Fellowship at Jagiellonian University in Krakow, Poland.
+In the fall of 2022, he spent six weeks as a visiting scholar at the Jigme Singye Wangchuck School of Law, the first and only law school in the Kingdom of Bhutan, and he is returning there in the fall of 2024 to teach and research a book on Bhutan’s transition to a constitutional democracy.
+Wexler has previously taught US Constitutional Law on a Fulbright Fellowship at the University of Buenos Aires, constitutional civil liberties at the University of Lyon 3, and church-state law on a Fulbright Fellowship at Jagiellonian University in Krakow, Poland.
 He has delivered lectures on constitutional and environmental topics in Bangkok, Hanoi, Madrid, Moscow, Oslo, Santiago, Tallinn, and Warsaw.
 In addition, Professor Wexler has appeared as a church-state law expert in the documentary film Hail Satan? which premiered at the Sundance Film Festival in 2018, and in an episode of the Emmy award winning A&E series Leah Remini: Scientology and the Aftermath.

 Before coming to BU Law, Professor Wexler worked as a law clerk for Judge David Tatel on the DC Circuit Court of Appeals and Justice Ruth Bader Ginsburg at the United States Supreme Court.
 From 1999 to 2001, he was an attorney advisor at the Office of Legal Counsel in the Department of Justice where he provided advice on constitutional and statutory issues to various members of the executive branch.